SWE443-TeamRed/open-bank/kanban/InProcess/JSON_serialization.md

 -Added basic Json Serialization
--Converts Account object and associated user object to Json string -Converts the same Json string back to an Account/User object
+-Converts Account object and associated user object to Json string -Converts the same Json string back to an Account/User object -Created method toJson(Account)
+    -Takes in an account and converts it to a json string -Created method fromJson() which returns the previously created json string as an Account object -Have test case for demonstration